basicallynewbie/bamboo/README.md

 # bamboo
-GUI jsonflie generator for lotus version3
+GUI jsonflie generator for lotus version3.
+Can convert v2 to v3, not support v1.
+Read more in help.